AstarNetwork/astar-docs-v3/docs/use/Get-Started/Astar-EVM-wallet/Wallet/Metamask/manage-xc20-with-metamask.md

 <Figure src={require('/docs/use/get-started/astar-evm-wallet/wallet/metamask/img/XC20_EVM_3.png').default} width="100%" />

 When you are finished adding and importing DOT, you will see them in your wallet.
-You can find the full list of supported XCM assets [(/docs/learn/interoperability/xcm/asset-list)].
+You can find the full list of supported XCM assets [(/docs/learn/interoperability/xcm/asset-list)].**[INSERT LINK]**

-To manually import assets that are not listed on the *Assets page*, follow [this guide] (/docs/learn/interoperability/xcm/building-with-xcm/send-xc20-evm.md#import-assets-on-metamask).
+To manually import assets that are not listed on the *Assets page*, follow [this guide] (/docs/learn/interoperability/xcm/building-with-xcm/send-xc20-evm.md#import-assets-on-metamask). **[INSERT LINK]**